Looking for a local, pick-your-own farm in Western Virginia? Scroll down this page and you will see the U-Pick farms in Western Virginia,

 If you have any questions or suggestions,

-Western Virginia U-Pick Farms and Orchards, by county
+Western Virginia U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map

 Deer Haven Blueberry Patch - blueberries, U-pick and